I. Statement of Philosophy:

 Step 4.
 If the grievance is not resolved at the informal level, the unit member presents the grievance, in writing, to the appropriate administrator as indicated in the CBA, and within the time limits set forth in the CBA.

 Steps 5+.
 If the grievance is still not resolved, it can be timely appealed to the next level manager as set forth in the relevant CBA through the various steps of the grievance process.
-A grievance that is not resolved at the culmination of the grievance process can ultimately be appealed to arbitration by the Federation (or by the member themselves in the cases of appeal of discipline only).
+A grievance that is not resolved at the culmination of the grievance process can ultimately be appealed to arbitration or mediation by the Federation (or by the member themselves in the cases of appeal of discipline only).